NT-AUTHORITY/0xC/README.md

 ### Message Endpoints

-- `GET /api/messages` - Retrieve all chat messages (requires authentication)
+- `GET /api/messages` - Retrieve all messages viewable by the current user (requires authentication)
-- `POST /api/messages` - Send a new message (requires authentication)
+- `POST /api/messages` - Send a new message, optionally to a specific recipient (requires authentication)
-- `GET /api/messages/<message_id>` - Get a specific message (requires authentication)
+- `GET /api/messages/<message_id>` - Get a specific message (requires authentication and permission)
 - `DELETE /api/messages/<message_id>` - Delete a message (requires authentication and ownership)
-- `GET /api/messages/me` - Get all messages by the authenticated user (requires authentication)
+- `GET /api/messages/me` - Get all messages sent by the authenticated user (requires authentication)

+Note: A user can view messages if they are:
+1. The sender of the message
+2. The recipient of the message
+3. The message is public (no recipient specified)

 ### Authentication Endpoints